Zeus097/The-Nail-Lab/README.md

-    Backend (Flask)
+### Backend (Flask)
     This app provides a simple Flask-based API to handle appointment bookings with PostgreSQL integration and email notifications.
+    I managed to connect the DB to the form.
+It was my first time facing this method.
+When I started this project I was not familiar with Django ORM and instead of creating Django Project I used Flask.
+    Because I'm running the project on local host, I didn't manage to send an actual email to my account for the appointment.

+## Conclusion
+    I will re-develop this project using Django and extend the logic.
+This is demo version with one page(Others are not developed).